chimera-linux/chimera-linux.github.io/_docs/installation/partitioning.md

 will happily use either MBR or GPT, but you might want to stick with MBR for compatibility.

+## Raspberry Pi

+**Required partitions:**

+1. The `/boot` partition
+2. Root filesystem

+**Partition table: MBR**

+For Raspberry Pi, you will need a MBR partition table witha dedicated partition for `/boot`.
+On Raspberry Pi 4 and newer, GPT may technically work, but MBR is recommended for best compatibility.

+## U-Boot

+**Required partitions:**

+1. Typically an SPL partition
+2. Typically a U-Boot partition
+3. The `/boot` partition
+4. Root filesystem

+**Partition table: typically GPT**

+The specifics of U-Boot partitioning vary wildly, but in a typical case the arrangement will be two small partitions for SPL and U-Boot, followed by a `/boot` partition and a root filesystem.

+Technically SPL and U-Boot usually do not need dedicated partitions, but it is better to create them for clarity.
+The alternative is to have only two partitions, making sure the first one starts at a sufficient offset not to conflict with the firmware, and then manually write the firmware into the empty space before at the right offsets.

+Some devices do require actual partitions for U-Boot and SPL though, and some even need them to be special partition types.
+For devices where they are not needed, a good partition type to use is `Linux reserved` which has the GUID `8DA63339-0007-60C0-C436-083AC8230908`.
+For the `/boot` partition you might want to use the type `Linux extended boot` which has the GUID `BC13C2FF-59E6-4262-A352-B275FD6F7172`.

+In any case, the specifics of your device partitioning should come with your device's documentation.
+For devices that Chimera supports, known partition layouts can be found [here](https://github.com/chimera-linux/chimera-live/tree/master/sfdisk).

 ## Other partitions

 ### Swap